 Program Website

 A Bachelor of Arts and a Bachelor of Science in Psychology degree are both available at Fort Hays State University.
-Offered by the FHSU Psychology Department, both programs are comprised of the same 124-hour curriculum requirements.
+Both programs are comprised of the same 124-hour curriculum requirements.
 The B.S. is recommended for students pursuing graduate studies as it consists of 20 hours of courses in natural science or mathematics.
 The B.A. is comprised of 10 hours in a foreign language as well as 20 hours of coursework in an area other than psychology.
-Students are required to complete courses in a number of subdisciplines of psychology, including physiological, developmental and child, general, social, abnormal, and cognitive psychology.
+Students are required to complete courses in a number of subdisciplines of psychology, including:

 Degree Options: